fishinthecalculator/gocix/doc/README.md

 The image to use for the OCI backed Shepherd service.

 ` network ` (type: maybe-string)
-The docker network where the grafana container will be attached.
+The docker network where the container will be attached.
 When equal to "host" the ` port ` field will be ignored.

 ` port ` (default: ` "9115" ` ) (type: string)
 This host port will be mapped onto the HTTP port inside the container.